What is VAST 2.0?

 Skip & Close

-- Non-rewarded video, 16s or longer is skippable after 5s and a Skip button is presented in the upper right hand corner after 5s.
-If the user completes the video, Fyber attempts to show the end card immediately following the video (with the x button on the upper right corner), else Skip becomes X button
+- Non-rewarded video, 16s or longer is skippable after 5s and a skip button is presented in the upper right hand corner after 5s.
+If the user completes the video, Fyber attempts to show the end card immediately following the video

 - A countdown timer immediately appears at the bottom left of the video based on video duration passed in VAST XML